 GHD was commissioned by Independent Market Operator (IMO) of Western Australia to report on a concept design and costing for a diesel fuel storage and handling facility which provides 24 hour operation of a 160 MW gas turbine power station.
-The facility and power station are theoretical and the report is intended to form part of information required by IMO for determination of fixed fuel costs for maximum reserve capacity price in the Wholesale Electricity Market.
+The facility and power station are theoretical and the report is intended to form part of the information required by IMO for determination of the fixed fuel costs for the Maximum Reserve Capacity Price in the Wholesale Electricity Market.

-The diesel storage and handling facility will have gross capacity of 1056 tonnes and includes a 960 tonne tank working volume plus a 96 tonne allowance for tank minimum working fuel level or dead volume.
+The diesel storage and handling facility will have a gross capacity of 1056 tonnes and includes a 960 tonne tank working volume plus a 96 tonne allowance for tank minimum working fuel level or dead volume.

-GHD has prepared a report for IMO in November 2007 (Reference No. 21/16396/135587 and same title as this report) covering the cost for the diesel fuel storage and handling facility.
-This report is essentially similar to that report except that the costs have been updated for a 2008 pricing basis.
+GHD has prepared reports for IMO in the 3rd quarter of the previous three years and covering the cost for the diesel fuel storage and handling facility.
+This report is essentially similar to those reports except that the costs have been updated for a 2010 pricing basis.

-The estimated fixed capital cost for the fuel storage and handling facility as described in this report and including the value of a half-full working quantity of fuel is A\$3.23M.
+The estimated fixed capital cost for the fuel storage and handling facility as described in this report and including the value of a half-full working quantity of fuel is A\$ 2.60M.
 This fixed capital cost includes:

-- " A\$2.31M portion for the engineering, procurement and construction of the facility, - " plus A\$0.92M portion for the value of a base fuel storage quantity of 576 tonne (480 tonne for a half-full working quantity plus 96 tonne minimum tank level quantity).
+- A\$ 2.11M portion for the engineering, procurement and construction of the facility, - plus A\$ 0.49M portion for the value of a base fuel storage quantity of 576 tonne (480 tonne for a halffull working quantity plus 96 tonne minimum tank level quantity).

-Costs are based on Year 2008 prices and exclude excise and GST.
+Costs are based on Year 2010 prices and exclude excise and GST.